Travel Our Trails…

 Nearly 90 miles of horse trails allow you to ride from Malabar Farm State Park to Pleasant Hill Lake Park and Mohican State Forest.
 Trails are open year-round and suitable for riders with all levels of experience.
 Malabar Farm State Park and Pleasant Hill Lake Park include horse camps and facilities with nonelectric campsites large enough for your truck and trailer.

-Two Ohio Scenic Byways traverse Richland County.
+Two Ohio Scenic Byways and the Continental Divide traverse Richland County.
 Whether you are a guest to our area, or just passing through, take the time to enjoy restaurants, attractions, and quaint shops on or near these historic routes.

 Drive America’s first coast-to-coast road, The Lincoln Highway, which started the “road trip” craze across the country.
 Enjoy the scenic views and small town finds as you travel.